Dungog, New South Wales: Education

 Dungog High School has approximately 680 students, Children from nearly all of the surrounding towns (e.g.: Clarence Town, Gresford, Paterson, Vacy, Wallarobba, Martins Creek, East Gresford, and Glen Martin) attend.

 Historical Society and museum

 Founded in 1963, Dungog Historical Society is located in the former School of Arts building which also houses the Dungog Museum.
-The wide collection showcases Dungog's history and heritage, including information and material about local aboriginals and family history.
+The wide collection showcases Dungog's history and heritage, including information and material about local aboriginal people and family history.

 The core of the display is Dungog: The Making of a Community, telling the story of Dungog via different themes.
 The colourful panels were produced with a grant from the NSW Ministry of the Arts.
 Temporary exhibitions are also held.

 Rail transport

 The town's railway station has been served by the North Coast railway line since 1911.
 The Great White Train visit in August 1926 was attended by a large crowd.
-There are approximately six local and six long-distance services to Dungog each day.
-All services are run by NSW TrainLink.
+There are three to five intercity Hunter Line and four long-distance NSW TrainLink XPT services from Dungog each day.